mt-sumikko/extail-stamp-dc-exaggeration-ble/README.md

 # extail-stamp-dc-exaggeration-ble
-Prototype of program for Extail No. 4
+Prototype of program for Extail No. 4.

+The relationship between the sensor input and output is proportional in the master branch and logarithmic in the log branch.

 Refference:
 - Previous version: [Wearing demonstration by Prototype 3](https://github.com/mt-sumikko/extail-exaggeration-eval#reference-wearing-demo)